stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 $ oc label secret hypershift-operator-external-dns-credentials -n local-cluster cluster.open-cluster-management.io/backup=true
 ```

-##### Enable on a HostedCluster
+### Enable on a HostedCluster

 1. Install the HyperShift add-on.
 The cluster that hosts the HyperShift operator is the management cluster.
-This step uses the hypershift-addon to install the HyperShift operator on a managed cluster. `ManagedClusterAddon` hypershift-addon.
+This step uses the `ManagedClusterAddon` hypershift-addon to install the HyperShift operator on a managed cluster.
 The namespace will be the managed cluster on which you want to install the HyperShift operator on.
 In this case, we will use the MCE hub cluster, so we'll set `local-cluster` for this value:

 ```bash
 $ oc apply -f - <<EOF